- A preventable disease that affects almost half of the world’s population and causes over 627,000 deaths per year, mainly young children in Africa

 - 100% of Ghana’s population of 24 million people is at risk of malaria

-- Malaria affects almost half of the world’s population
+- Malaria affects around half of the world’s population

 - Malaria is a preventable and treatable disease – every life lost is needless